Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: Introduction

 While these applications help to illustrate the value of exact solutions in quantum dynamics, they are all characterized by scale-invariance.
-This dynamical symmetry is highly restrictive and makes the time-evolution self-similar in the sense that the spatial probability densities (absolute square value of the wavefunction in the coordinate representation) at any two different times are simply related by a scaling of the coordinates variables.
-For instance, in one spatial dimension, the time-dependence of a many-body quantum state $\Psi(t)$ satisfies $|\Psi(x_1,\dots,x_N,t)|^2= |\Psi(x_1/b(t),\dots,x_N/b(t),t=0)|^2/b(t)^N$ where $b(t)>0$ is the scaling factor.
-In this case, the many-body time evolution simplifies dramatically and can be reduced to the determination of the scaling factor, which obeys an ordinary differential equation known as the Ermakov equation.
-The latter was first applied to the time-dependent harmonic oscillator \cite{LewisRiesenfeld69,Chen10}, and together with its generalizations, it plays an important role in the study and control of Bose-Einstein condensates \cite{CastinDum96,Kagan96,gritsev2010scaling} and ultracold Fermi gases \cite{Castin04,WernerCastin06,Deng16,Deng18,Deng18Sci,Diao18}.
-Without imposing scale-invariance, results are scarce, and time-dependent Jastrow ansatze have only recently been considered in numerical methods.
-For instance, its use integrated with quantum Monte Carlo algorithms has been applied to describe the quench dynamics of the LL model \cite{Carleo17}.
+This dynamical symmetry is highly restrictive and results in self-similar time evolution, meaning that the spatial probability densities (the absolute square of the wavefunction in the coordinate representation) at any two different times are simply related by a rescaling of the coordinate variables.
+For instance, in one spatial dimension, the time dependence of a many-body quantum state $\Psi(t)$ satisfies

+where $b(t)>0$ is the scaling factor.
+In this case, the complexity of many-body time evolution reduces significantly to determining the scaling factor, which obeys an ordinary differential equation known as the Ermakov equation.
+The latter was first introduced in the context of the time-dependent harmonic oscillator~\citep{LewisRiesenfeld69,Chen10}, and together with its generalizations, it plays a fundamental role in the study and control of Bose-Einstein condensates~\citep{CastinDum96,Kagan96,gritsev2010scaling} and ultracold Fermi gases~\citep{Castin04,WernerCastin06,Deng16,Deng18,Deng18Sci,Diao18}.

+Beyond the realm of scale-invariant dynamics, results are scarce, and time-dependent Jastrow ans\"atze have only recently been explored in numerical methods.
+Notably, integrating the Jastrow ansatz with quantum Monte Carlo algorithms has been applied to the study of the quench dynamics of the Lieb-Liniger (LL) model~\citep{Carleo17}.

-One may wonder whether the construction of the parent Hamiltonian used for the original (stationary) Jastrow ansatz can be promoted to a time-dependent setting, in arbitrary processes.
-However, a straightforward extension of this approach leads to a parent Hamiltonian that is not necessarily Hermitian.
-The underlying reason for the non-Hermiticity is that the dynamics implicitly implied by the time-dependent trial wave function may break unitarity. {Note that recent progress of finding parent Hamiltonians~\cite{Rattacaso21} for time-dependent quantum states focuses on discrete spin systems, which does not apply to the scenario here, i.e., many-body systems of continuous variables.}
+A natural question arises: can the construction of the parent Hamiltonian used for the stationary Jastrow ansatz be extended to the time-dependent setting for arbitrary processes?
+However, a direct extension of this approach generally leads to a parent Hamiltonian that is not necessarily Hermitian.
+The underlying reason for this non-Hermiticity is that the dynamics implicitly assumed by the time-dependent trial wavefunction may break unitarity.
+It is worth noting that recent progress in finding parent Hamiltonians~\citep{Rattacaso21} for time-dependent quantum states has primarily focused on discrete spin systems, which are not directly applicable to the continuous-variable many-body systems considered here.